What Would You Do? (1991 TV program): Personnel change

 Robin Marrella left the series in 1993 – due to, according to Summers, a disagreement over pay – but continued to work with Summers on Double Dare (at that time, Family Double Dare).
 Instead of a permanent replacement, a kid from the audience was picked to be "Co-Host of the Day" for the remainder of the series' run, expanding on the show's audience participation theme.
 Co-hosts assisted Marc by providing pies and other props for the games and stunts, and also participated in the Wall O'Stuff by operating the lottery by which audience members earned participation.
-When this outlived its usefulness (the kids were often very shy), a chimpanzee named Corey was brought on stage to hand Summers props and supply primate-related jokes through voiceover acting.
+When this outlived its usefulness (the kids were often shy), a chimpanzee named Corey was brought on stage to hand Summers props and supply primate-related jokes through voiceover acting.

 Reruns

-Reruns aired on Nickelodeon until February 28, 1999, and on Nick GAS from 1999–2002.
+Reruns aired on Nickelodeon until July 4, 1999, and on Nick GAS from 1999–2002.
 After cancellation, Nickelodeon decided to go back and redub the ending theme on most of the 1991 episodes with the 1993 one, and add parting gift prizes that never existed before.
 Only a handful of 1991 episodes retained the original ending theme.

+Despite the show's popularity, Summers himself hated hosting the program as he thought it was odd and didn't like doing a Nickelodeon Studios tour show.